lavanet/lava/cookbook/README.md

 `LAVA_RPC_NODE` - A RPC node for Lava (can be omitted if the current node has joined the Lava network).
 For example: `https://public-rpc.lavanet.xyz:443/rpc/`

 ### Spec proposal JSON file example

+The following example is a spec proposal of Optimism mainnet and testnet.
+Note that Optimism imports `ETH1` since it supports all of the Ethereum API.
+Additional APIs are explicitly defined (like `eth_getBlockRange` and more).

 ```json
 {
     "proposal": {